New

 TL;DR

 Both are commercial-grade gateways on an NGINX/OpenResty core — the difference is the foundation.
-API7 Enterprise is built on Apache-2.0 Apache APISIX, a vendor-neutral Apache Software Foundation project with a 600+ contributor community: it contains all of open-source APISIX (two-way migration, no lock-in), uses an etcd store with no database, and adds a governed control plane, developer portal, and compliance attestations with SLA support from the APISIX maintainers.
+API7 Enterprise is built on Apache-2.0 Apache APISIX, a vendor-neutral Apache Software Foundation project with a 600+ contributor community.
+It uses a relational-database-backed control plane; DP Manager exposes gateway configuration to stateless data planes through an etcd v3-compatible API.
+API7 Enterprise also adds a developer portal, compliance attestations, and SLA support.
 Kong pairs a mature plugin ecosystem and the managed Konnect platform with Kong Enterprise, on an open-source core governed by a single vendor, Kong Inc.

 • The largest ecosystem + a managed SaaS: Kong